federix98/SOSE_Project/README.md

    7. ReviewEditorProsumer
 5. Install Android application

+### Nginx Load Balancer
+To use Nginx load balancer, you have to follow severals steps we resumed in the <a href="https://github.com/federix98/SOSE_Project/blob/main/NGINX%20Load%20Balancer%20SOSE.pdf">NGINX Load Balancer SOSE.pdf</a> file.

 ## Usage

 Opening the android application you can search for movies and tv series and you can open it.
 Clicking on one result, you will be redirected thru the details page in which you'll see all the film metadata, the averages of the ratings, the summary global score and the reviews of that film.